-Lei Wedge is an associate professor of finance who teaches corporate finance courses at undergraduate and MBA levels.
+Lei Wedge is an associate professor in the Muma College of Business' Finance Department who who teaches corporate finance courses at undergraduate and MBA levels.

 Her research focus is corporate governance and investments, with a concentration on the mutual fund industry.
-Wedge's research has been cited in popular mainstream publications including The Wall Street Journal and Smart Money, as well as in academic journals such as the Journal of Financial Economics and Journal of Banking and Finance.
+Wedge's work has been cited in popular mainstream publications including The Wall Street Journal and Smart Money, as well as being published in academic journals such as the Journal of Financial Economics and the Journal of Banking and Finance.

-Wedge earned her PhD in finance from Georgia Institute of Technology, an MA in finance and international commerce from the University of Kentucky, and a BA in English and finance from Nanjing University.
+Wedge earned her PhD in finance from Georgia Institute of Technology, a master's degree in finance and international commerce from the University of Kentucky and a bachelor's degree in English and finance from Nanjing University in China.
 Wedge was granted the CFA (Chartered Financial Analyst) designation in 2006.

 - FIN 4414 - Advanced Corporate Finance

 - "Market Efficiency and the Value of Previously Distressed Sales," forthcoming, with Jessica Rutherford, Ronald Rutherford and Elizabeth Strom, Real Estate Economics.

 - "Finite Horizon Consumption and Portfolio decisions with Stochastic Hyperbolic Discounting," (2014), with Shou Chen, Richard Fu and Ziran Zou, Journal of Mathematical Economics, Volume 52, 70-80.